 In this paper we present the Sloan Digital Sky Survey Peculiar Velocity catalogue, a collection of $34,059$ high-quality peculiar velocity measurements up to $z=0.1$, subtending an area of $7016\,\mathrm{deg}^{2}$.
 We also provide a detailed analysis of the characteristics of the data, identifying and correcting systematic errors, and find excellent agreement with overlapping measurements from existing surveys.
 A key finding is the trend between mean surface brightness, slope $b$, and group richness.
 Whether this reflects an intrinsic dependence of the FP due to the differing assembly histories in different environments, or is due to unresolved systematics remains unclear.
 However, for the purposes of the PV catalogue, we account for this by fitting separate FPs to samples of different group richness.

 Alongside our data, we make public an ensemble of 2,048 simulated catalogues that almost exactly reproduce the selection function and quality of the data and were run through the same pipeline to enable accurate systematic calibration.
-As a necessary step towards this, we created improved techniques for fast fitting of the FP and extraction of peculiar velocities, which also set the stage for next-generation samples of data that we may expect from upcoming surveys such as DESI \citep{DESI2016} or southern hemisphere surveys proposed on the 4MOST facility (4HS; PIs Cluver and Taylor).
+As a necessary step towards this, we created improved techniques for fast fitting of the FP and extraction of peculiar velocities, which also set the stage for next-generation samples of data that we may expect from upcoming surveys such as DESI \citep{DESI2016} or southern hemisphere surveys on the 4MOST facility (4HS; PIs Cluver and Taylor).